urbit/urbit.org-reloaded/content/getting-started/cli.md

 {% /tabs %}

-## 3. Login to Landscape
+## 3. Login

-While your Urbit is running, the web interface called *Landscape* can be accessed in the browser.
+While your urbit is running, the web interface called *Landscape* can be accessed in the browser.
 Its URL will usually be either `localhost` or `localhost:8080`, depending on your platform.
 To check the address, you can look at the boot messages in the terminal.
 You should see a line like: